OscHer/treboform/README.md

 #### Terminus: CMDB host
 Every bit of knowledge of our infrastructure will be held here.

+### Additional software
+#### Secondary logging
+Secondary logging is a bash based audit tool which logs every command executed in a shell or subshell no matter if it's an interactive terminal or not.

+At this moment will be deployed as a [shell script](provision/files/sl.sh) but in the future it will work as an ansible role.

+##### Statu Quo
+Secondary logging is deployed into **/etc/profile.d/sl.sh** and sourced from **/etc/profile** in order to be available for every user independently of his **bashrc**.

 ## Appendices

 ### Style guidelines